 Sandy, organized Milia is one of the most beautiful beaches in Skopelos Greece.
 It is also one of the largest, and most popular beaches on the island, ideal for families.

 It is located 14 km southwest of Skopelos Chora, and right across from the Dassia islet which you can visit by boat.
-There are some impressive rock formations on the beach that split the beach in half and offer a great snorkeling field if you love exploring the sea.
+Some impressive rock formations on the beach split the beach in half and offer a great snorkeling field if you love exploring the sea.

 Panormos Bay